List of Marvel Comics characters: R: Roberta

 Roberta is a character appearing in Marvel Comics.
 The character, created by John Byrne, first appeared in Fantastic Four #239 (February 1982).

-Roberta was an android created by Reed Richards when the latter realized that no one would apply to work as the Fantastic Four's receptionist.
+Roberta is an android created by Reed Richards to work as the Fantastic Four's receptionist.
 She is known for her calm demeanor in the face of unusual situations and resembles a blonde haired woman with glasses down to the waist, with the rest of her body being a machine connected to a desk.
 When Kristoff Vernard blows up the Baxter Building, Roberta is also destroyed.
 After the Baxter Building is rebuilt, Roberta is resurrected with her memories intact.

-Roberta received a redesign when the Four Freedoms Plaza was donated to the Thunderbolts.
-While the original design still had blonde hair and wore glasses, the Four Freedoms Plaza version had black hair while the Thunderbolts Plaza version had long brown hair.
-Roberta got another redesign, this time she had a full, silvery humanoid body and was first seen meeting with new Fantastic Four writer Roberto Aguirre-Sacasa.
-She has since started dating former killer robot turned assistant mail man Elektro and the two have since started living together.
+Roberta is later redesigned to have a silver body.
+She has since started dating former killer robot turned assistant mail man Elektro and the two started living together.

 Roberta in other media

 Roberta appears in Fantastic Four: Rise of the Silver Surfer, portrayed by Patricia Harras.

+Rock

+Rock is the name of several characters appearing in American comic books published by Marvel Comics.